Jay Treaty

-The Treaty was negotiated by John Jay and gained many of the primary American goals.
-This included the withdrawal of British Army units from forts in the Northwest Territory that it had refused to relinquish under the Paris Peace Treaty.
-The British were retaliating for the United States reneging on Articles 4 and 6 of the 1783 treaty; American state courts impeded the collection of debts owed British creditors and upheld the continued confiscation of Loyalist estates in spite of an explicit understanding that the prosecutions would be immediately discontinued.
-The parties agreed that disputes over wartime debts and the American–Canadian boundary were to be sent to arbitration—one of the first major uses of arbitration in modern diplomatic history.
-This set a precedent used by other nations.
-The Americans were granted limited rights to trade with British colonies in the Caribbean in exchange for some limits on the American export of cotton.
+The treaty was negotiated by John Jay (also a negotiator of the earlier Paris treaty) and gained several of the primary American goals.
+This included a British withdrawal from forts in the Northwest Territory that Britain had refused to relinquish under the terms of the Treaty of Paris.
+The British had refused to do so as the United States had reneged on Articles 4 and 6 of the Treaty of Paris; American state courts impeded the collection of debts owed to British creditors and upheld the continued confiscation of Loyalist-owned property in spite of an explicit understanding that such prosecutions would be immediately discontinued.
+Both parties agreed that disputes over wartime debts and the boundaries of the Canada–United States border were to be sent to arbitration (one of the first major uses of arbitration in modern diplomatic history), which set a precedent used by other nations.
+American merchants were granted limited rights to trade with the British West Indies in exchange for limits on export of cotton from the U.S.

-The Jay Treaty was signed on November 19, 1794, during the Thermidorian Reaction in France, and submitted to the United States Senate for its advice and consent the following June.
+Signed on November 19, 1794 during the Thermidorian Reaction in France, the treaty was submitted to the United States Senate for its advice and consent the following June.
 It was ratified by the Senate on June 24, 1795, by a two-thirds majority vote of 20–10 (exactly the minimum number necessary for concurrence).
-It was also ratified by the British government, and took effect February 29, 1796, the day when ratifications were officially exchanged.
+It was also ratified by the First Pitt ministry, and took effect February 29, 1796, the day when ratifications were officially exchanged.

-The treaty was hotly contested by Jeffersonians in each state.
-An effort was made to block it in the House, which ultimately failed.
-The Jeffersonians feared that closer economic or political ties with Great Britain would strengthen Hamilton's Federalist Party, promote aristocracy, and undercut republicanism.
-This debate crystallized the emerging partisan divisions and shaped the new "First Party System", with the Federalists favoring the British and the Jeffersonian republicans favoring France.
-The treaty was for ten years' duration.
-Efforts failed to agree on a replacement treaty in 1806 when Jefferson rejected the Monroe–Pinkney Treaty, as tensions escalated toward the War of 1812.
+The treaty was hotly contested by Democratic-Republicans in each state.
+An effort was made to block it in the House of Representatives, which ultimately failed.
+Democratic-Republican politicians feared that closer American economic and political ties with Britain would strengthen Hamilton's Federalist Party, promote aristocracy and undercut republicanism.
+This debate crystallized the emerging partisan divisions and shaped the new "First Party System", with Federalists favoring the British and Democratic-Republicans favoring France.
+The treaty was to last for ten years, and efforts failed to agree on a replacement treaty in 1806 when Jefferson rejected the Monroe–Pinkney Treaty in the lead-up to the War of 1812.